GeertJohan/ango/notes/thoughts.md

 main.go could contain `// go:generate` clause.

-Running ango would be as simple as `ango importpath/to/chatservice.ango`.
+Running ango would be as simple as running `ango chatservice.ango` in the working directory `myproject`.

-This would generate go sources in the importpath/to/chatservice folder.
-Javascript sources are generated to /chatservice.gen.js
+This would generate go sources in the myproject/chatservice folder.
+Javascript sources are generated to /myproject/chatservice.gen.js

 Optionally a different path for the javascript or go can be given with the --js-path and --go-path flags which are either relative to ango's working directory or absolute.